WebizenAI/devdocs/Documentation Method.md

 1. Github:
 	a.
 A user needs to set-up a [GitHub](https://github.com/) account.
 	b. then they need to set-up a github repo to publish their documents #website
 	c.
 The user then needs to set-up [GitHub Pages](https://pages.github.com/).
 Make sure you set the pages link to the gh-pages branch.
+Decide whether you want to use the github provided address or add a cname to the dns records of your domainname, sync and add ssl.
 	d.
 Then they need to download [GitHub Desktop](https://github.com/) and clone the repo to a local storage location.

 2. Download and install [vscode](https://code.visualstudio.com/)